CS-6476-project/segmentation/docs/index.md

 The goal of our project is to compare different segmentation methods that we have learned about in class with current state-of-the-art techniques.
 We will also explore how different feature spaces affect clustering and graph-based approaches to segmentation.

-**TODO** @Anand _Edit:_

-~~For this milestone, we have written code to parse the Berkeley Segmentation image dataset (BSDS500) to extract various feature spaces from images, to run the K-Means and Mean Shift algorithms and to evaluate our segments using standard clustering metrics.
-According to our preliminary results, Mean Shift outperforms K-Means, and the HSV + Position feature space shows the most promising results.~~
+We have written code to parse the Berkeley Segmentation image dataset (BSDS500) to extract various feature spaces from images and to run the K-Means, Mean Shift and Normalized Cut algorithms.
+We also ran a deep learning model, EncNet, and evaluated our segments for all these methods using standard metrics.
+According to our results, Normalized Cut and EncNet outperform others.
+The HSV + Position feature space shows the most promising results across algorithms.

 ## Teaser Figure